 You can choose to apply your round-ups to one or more debts, and because Qoins sends your creditors paper checks, you can pay down anything that accepts physical payments — from credit cards to car loans to student loan debt and more.

-Also, the fact that payments are issued in the form of paper checks means there’s mailing and processing time before the payments are applied to your account.
+Checks sent from Qoins often take 7-10 days to arrive.
 As a result, Qoins is only practical as a way to make extra payments — not your minimum payments that are due each month.

 Qoins Fees: How Much the Service Costs